allanumotoy1600/aumotoy-cypress-exam/README.md

-# SauceDemo Website Automation with Cypress JS 📟
+# Test Automation PH Website Automation with Cypress JS 📟

 This test automation sample project contains Test Automation PH Website automation using Cypress for testing.
 It includes tests for Registering and Login features for User and Quiz-Master Roles with the flexibility to run them in headless and headed modes.